lrodriguezlujan/neurostr/doc/selectors.md

 currentItem:
 ---
 # Selectors
-This section reviews what are selector functions in NeuroSTR and how to use them.
+This section reviews what are NeuroSTR selector functions and how to use them.
 Selectors are a key component in the NeuroSTR architecture.
 All classes, functions, etc. related to selectors are defined in the `neurostr::selector` namespace.
 You can include their headers individually or take them all by adding the header file `selector.h`

 ## Basics  <a id="basics"></a>
 The selector concept is quite simple: A selector is a function that takes one or more references to [elements of a neuron](goals_architecture.html) (or the neuron itself) as input, and returns one or more elements as output.
 Easy, isn't it?

 ![Selector basics][selector_basics]

 Single elements references (e.g. a single Node) are simply C++ references, whereas sets are `std::vector` of `std::reference_wrapper`.
-So, looking at the input and output cardinality we distinguish four selector function types:
+So, looking at the input and output arity we distinguish four selector function types:
 1. Single input - single output
 ```
   [](const ElementA& n) => const ElementB& {}